Gail Ronson

-Dame Gail Ronson, DBE (born 3 July 1946) is a British charity fundraiser and the wife of businessman Gerald Ronson whom she married when she was 21 years old; she has four children - Lisa, Amanda, Nicole, and Hayley - and nine grandchildren.
+Dame Gail Ronson, Lady Ronson, DBE (born 3 July 1946) is a British charity fundraiser, and the wife of businessman Sir Gerald Ronson whom she married when she was 21 years old.
+She has four children – Lisa, Amanda, Nicole, and Hayley – and nine grandchildren.
 She is also an aunt by marriage to Mark, Samantha and Charlotte Ronson.

 A former model, Gail Ronson has contributed and supported a number of charitable organisations, including: